menu

 Overview

 Fowler is a very small village located in the state of Michigan.
 With a population of 1,233 people and just one neighborhood, Fowler is the 449th largest community in Michigan.
-Fowler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Fowler has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce

-Unlike some villages, Fowler isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fowler are a mix of both white- and blue-collar jobs.
+Fowler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fowler is a village of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Fowler who work in management occupations (14.95%), office and administrative support (9.79%), and business and financial occupations (8.42%).

 Also of interest is that Fowler has more people living here who work in computers and math than 95% of the places in the US.